 Both Goku and recently reformed Tien both get one during the 22nd Martial Arts Tournament.

-First Tien, realizing that Goku could beat him in a fight what does he do?
-Simple He DESTROYS THE RING.
-This was back in the Original Dragon Ball, where things weren't as common back then.
+First Tien, realizing that Goku could beat him in a fight, DESTROYS THE RING.
 He flies up and uses the Tri Beam to destroy the ring so that Goku would be disqualified for landing on the grass since he couldn't fly yet.

 Then Goku gets his as well, He jumps up avoiding the Tri Beam yet it looks like it only delayed the inevitable as he falls down to the ground.
 Tien takes that time to get close and rub it in his face that he won.
 Goku then at the last moment fires a Kamehame and then reverses it at the last second to slam himself into Tien and knock them both down.
-If it hadn't been for a passing truck that Goku hit the window of and caused him to hit the ground first seconds before Tien and giving Tien the win and the title of Strongest Martial Artist In The World.
+If it hadn't been for a passing truck that Goku hit, he would've won.

 Trunks.
 His future self is considered even more Badass then the present, having singlehandly defeated Frieza and his father just after the former was resurrected too.